Sonica1031/web-sprint-challenge-authentication-and-testing/README.md

 Be prepared to demonstrate your understanding of this week's concepts by answering questions on the following topics.
 You might prepare by writing down your own answers before hand.

 1. Differences between using _sessions_ or _JSON Web Tokens_ for authentication.
+sessions create a possibly timed session where you are allowed to be on the server.
+They also create a cookie.
+Web Tokens are similar accept they create a local storage key that is used to enter the computer
 2. What does `bcrypt` do to help us store passwords in a secure manner.
+It hashes passwords

-3. How are unit tests different from integration and end-to-end testing.
+3. How are unit tests different from integration and end-to-end testing. unit tests verify different functions work, end-to-end testing verifies api calls work
 4. How _Test Driven Development_ changes the way we write applications and tests.
+Because we know how it should function, we have to make the code fail and then pass.
 You are expected to be able to answer questions in these areas.
 Your responses contribute to your Sprint Challenge grade.

 ## Instructions